 - Leadership roles in environmental/energy trade organizations and regional/national multi-stakeholder technical advisory groups provide clients with a voice on critical issues

-- Team members are actively involved in shaping environmental and energy policy and promulgating regulations
+- Team members are actively involved in shaping environmental and energy policy and in promulgating regulations

 - Active working relationships with state and federal government officials in all licensed states